How to use bread lame correctly? It is a question many people are wondering.

 When To Use The Bread Lame?

-Most bread can be slashed and scored with a paring knife or a single-edge razor blade, but we need a tool called a bread lame for the unusual slashes on certain of our rustic bread.
+Even though the intended use for paring knife and single-edge razor blade also includes slashing and scoring most bread, but sometimes you’ll need a tool called bread lame for the unusual sales on certain rustic bread.

 Bakers use the bread lame to score the dough just before baking.
 Scoring dough before or during the brewing process will make the cut less sharp, less obvious, and not beautiful when baking.